 5. Choices, choices

 We hate to admit it, but guests can be vain.
 They will want to buy you a gift that you'll love more than anyone else's and reminds you of them.
-They'll feel a sense of warmth every time they see the vase you love sits proudly on your mantlepiece when they visit.
+They'll feel a sense of warmth every time they see the vase you love sitting proudly on your mantlepiece when they visit.
 Provide different options that stand out so you’ll be able to look at the gift and remember who it was that sent it.
 Mix between affordable items and luxury buys so there's something for every budget - and there's always group gifting to get the gifts you really want!

 Don’t forget we have our gift list ideas on the website, just in case you want to have a sneak peek at the gifts guest bloggers and designers have chosen.